 Getting started

-Edera Protect is a next-generation container isolation and resource engine that gives you more control over the security and compute resources over your production containers.
-Edera Protect has several components, the most important being our type 1 hypervisor that sits below the Linux kernel.
+Edera is a next-generation container isolation and resource engine that gives you more control over the security and compute resources over your production containers.
+Edera has several components, the most important being our type 1 hypervisor that sits below the Linux kernel.
 The Edera hypervisor is either automatically baked into your Kubernetes nodes or it can be added.

 When a pod launches under Kubernetes and specifies an Edera RuntimeClass